Page: of 2 [ Back | Next ]

 Rachael Tavik

-Hello earlier today I visited the Vietnam Memorial and for the first time actually understood why it was there.
-For our class assignment we were to pick a person whose name was on the wall.
-I picked SGT.
-Jessie C. Alba.
-Hopefully from this I will be able to remember him and his great achievements and along with all the other men who died as well.
-Thank u SGT.
-Jessie C. Alba, for all that you have done for this country.
+Hello, earlier today, I visited, the Vietnam Memorial and for the first time, actually understood why, it was there.
+For our class assignment, we were to pick, a person whose name was, on the wall.
+I picked SGT., Jessie C. Alba.
+Hopefully from this I will, be able, to remember him and his, great achievements and along, with all the other men, who died, as well.
+Thank u, SGT., Jessie C. Alba, for all, that you have, done, for this country.

 Monday, March 03, 2003

 REST EASY, BRO.
-C/1/501/101ST, AIRBORNE DIV., NAM, 67/68.
+YOU, ARE NOT NOW, NOR WILL YOU, EVER BE FORGOTTEN.
+C/1/501/101ST, AIRBORNE, DIV., NAM, 67/68.
+"GERONIMO"

 Thursday, September 25, 2003